By:

 11. Sun Route, Italy

 The Sun Route, or EuroVelo 7, is an incredible cycling journey that runs north to south through Europe—from Norway to Malta.
 If you take just the Italian route, you can traverse the snowy peaks of the Italian Alps down to the sunny, warm beaches of Sicily in the Mediterranean.
-Along the way, cyclists pass through lush vineyards, medieval towns, breathtaking landscapes, and famous cities like Rome and Naples.
-This route gives a comprehensive taste of Italy’s diverse culture, rich history, and world-famous cuisine.
+Along the way, cyclists pass through lush vineyards, medieval towns, and famous cities like Rome and Naples.

 12. The Rhine Route, Switzerland